gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## Parameter Change

-This is a proposed parameter change managed by the "distribution module" in the Cosmos SDK.
+The proposed parameter change is managed by the "distribution module" in the Cosmos SDK.

 **Parameter**: `community_tax`